Official languages of the United Nations: Proposed additional languages

 While there are no formal proposals before the General Assembly to add another official language, various individuals and states have informally raised the possibility of adding a new official language to accommodate more of the world's population.
-It has been noted that the six official languages are mostly spoken in the Northern Hemisphere and therefore many of the proposed languages are spoken in the Southern Hemisphere.
-Similar to the path Arabic took to become an official language where Arab countries paid for the first few years of UN translation, it is expected that member states (i.e. Brazil for Portuguese, India for Hindi, Tanzania and Kenya for Swahili etc.) would need to pay for the translation for the first few years before the UN would cover translation costs.
+Similar to the path Arabic took to become an official language where Arab countries paid for the first few years of UN translation, it is expected that member states (i.e. Brazil for Portuguese, India for Hindi, Tanzania and Kenya for Swahili, etc.) would need to pay for the translation for the first few years before the UN would cover translation costs.